Frequently Asked Questions

 A lawnmower cuts the sward too short and probably won’t cope with the sheer bulk of leaves and stems to be cut and collected.

-For a small area, use garden shears.
+For wildflower meadow maintenance in small areas, use garden shears.

 For larger areas, it’s worth investing in a long-handled hedge trimmer.